 Complete your application - In this step, you get your application to the code-complete and release-candidate status.
 At this point, it is ready for quality assurance testing.

 Quality assurance testing - The Partnerships team creates a QA checklist based on the scope of your Square API usage.
 You run all required test cases against your code-complete application.
 All test cases need to be completed before you submit your completed QA checklist for QA testing and approval.
 Reply back to your existing email thread with the partner launch team when ready to submit your QA checklist.

 Be sure to provide the testing credentials in the QA checklist on a Credentials tab.
 Square uses the credentials to sign in and run QA tests on your application.

 Square-side QA - Let Square know you have completed your QA testing by submitting your status with the I have a question about field set to App testing/QA.
 The Partnership team will then start their initial QA review.

 Follow-up QA - If there are further requests for you to make updates or additions to your application, you need to address them before the team can launch your application.

 After the QA process is complete, you will receive an email from the Partnerships team notifying you that your app is ready to be published.
 Publication does not happen automatically after QA testing is complete.
 You need to contact the Partnerships team to schedule the publication of your listing.
 Square creates an App Marketplace listing based on the approved content you created in the submission tool and then publishes your application.

 After launching the application, you might choose to increase the scope of your application by adding Square API calls.
-In this case, you need to update your wireframe document and submitting it to the Partnerships team for a limited round of QA testing on the new scope.
+In this case, you need to update your Implementation Guide and submit it to the Partnerships team for a limited round of QA testing on the new scope.

 The following resources give you the guidance you need to get your application approved for publication: